vanngocthuyla/bitc-PPL-benchmark/README.md

 #### Plot mean/std with the functions of the number of samples

-Calculate the mean and standard deviation of 8-chain samples and plot with the function of the number of samples.
+Calculate the mean and standard deviation of 8-chain samples and plot with the function of the number of samples

 <img align="center" src='https://github.com/vanngocthuyla/bitc/blob/main/images/mean_std_P0.png' width="800">
 <img align="center" src='https://github.com/vanngocthuyla/bitc/blob/main/images/mean_std_Ls.png' width="800">